kimkimani/guruspedia/content/articles/the-ultimate-guide-to-nodejs-clutering/index.md

 #### Native cluster mode

 To achieve horizontal scaling, Node.js creates a cluster to duplicate the application and scale it across the available CPUs.
-A basic example follows of a default Node.js single thread and a clustered Node.js app at work in a multi-core computer:
+The following basic example shows a default Node.js single thread and a clustered Node.js app at work in a multi-core computer:

 ![](/the-ultimate-guide-to-nodejs-clutering/nodeje.multi-core-cpus.png)